-The Porterhouse is a well-marbled classic steakhouse cut.
-It contains two juicy and tender steaks - the strip and tenderloin - that are connected by a T-bone.
-This cut is big enough for two as the tenderloin portion alone is 1 ¼ inches or larger in diameter.
+Our Porterhouse Steak is a classic and well-marbled cut that is often found in upscale steakhouse menus.
+This steak contains two juicy and tender portions - the strip and the tenderloin - that are connected by a T-shaped bone.
+With the tenderloin portion alone measuring 1 ¼ inches or larger in diameter, this cut is big enough to share with a loved one.

 Organic Grass Fed & Finished Beef